sillygoose/multisma2/README.md

 **multisma2** is pretty complete for my purposes but there could be small improvements and the inevitable bug fixes.
 Of course comments and feedback are welcome or you have a question on Sunny Boy inverters (at least the ones I have access to) feel free to ask.

-## Using multisma2
-A lot of this is new to me (a few months ago I had never seen Python) but hopefully it is pretty simple to setup **multisma2** to connect to your SMA inverters and MQTT broker (now that the setup has migrated to a YAML configuration file).
 ### Requirements
-- Python 3.8 or later
+- Python 3.8 or later (surrently using 3.9.5 from an Ubuntu Hirsute container)
-- Python packages used
+- Python packages used include (but the list in the `setup.py` file is the definitive list of packages)
     - paho-mqtt
     - aiohttp
     - asyncio